jordisantamaria/jordisantamaria/README.md

 I'm an expert in software development with experience working for more than 20 business.

-My vision is to make internet a better place, I'm making it by offering high quality software, providing the best user experiences.
+My vision is to make internet a better place, I'm making it happen by offering high quality software, providing the best user experiences.

 ![Banner](img/programming-banner.jpg 'Banner')